This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 The term “natural birth” can be a bit confusing and can mean different things depending on who you talk to.
 Some think of a natural birth as the equivalent of a vaginal birth (no matter if it’s an unmedicated birth or not), other consider it to be a birth without epidural or any other medical intervention.
 Some even consider a c-section to be a natural birth.

 However, in this article I am going to talk to you about having a vaginal birth without an epidural.
-I have personally experienced an unmedicated vaginal birth and it was the most magical experience of my life: it was actually my birth experience that inspired me to start this blog.
+I have personally experienced an unmedicated vaginal birth (not to mention pain free) and it was the most magical experience of my life: it was actually my birth experience that inspired me to start this blog.

 I have put together here my best tips for a birth without an epidural, and I also reached out to other moms that experienced the same so they could share their own tips.
 If giving birth without an epidural is also a dream of yours, then I am confident you will find all these tips to be extremely useful in getting you mentally prepared for labor day and to get through childbirth with as little pain as possible.